cu-library/dspace-requests-wrapper/README.md

 "The client MUST store/keep a copy of this CSRF token (usually by watching for the DSPACE-XSRF-TOKEN header in every response), and update that stored copy whenever a new token is sent." https://github.com/DSpace/RestContract/blob/main/csrf-tokens.md In this class, we override the request() method so that on every call to the API, the session's X-XSRF-TOKEN request header is updated with new versions of the CSRF token from the DSPACE-XSRF-TOKEN response header.

-This class also sends a form-encoded POST request to /authn/login with the provided username and password on initialization.
+This class also sends a form-encoded POST request to /api/authn/login with the provided username and password on initialization.
 The API returns a JWT bearer token, which is stored in the session's Authentication header.
 When making a request, this class checks that the stored bearer token isn't within 5 minutes of expiring.
-If it is, it sends a POST request to /authn/login with no parameters, and stores the new bearer token in the session's Authentication header.
+If it is, it sends a POST request to /api/authn/login with no parameters, and stores the new bearer token in the session's Authentication header.

+Since the session knows the server endpoint, you can make requests to URLs like "/actuator/health" or "/api/core/communities", and the server endpoint will be automatically prepended.

 ## Example